ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 (run game-loop 128 128)
 ```

 Oh no! `r-cade` is not know by DrRacket.
-Hopefully the error provide me an install link... that work directly.
+Thankfully the error provides me with a link to install it... which works directly.

 Oh no! `r-cade` needs some dependencies on windows to run!
 It's well documented [here](https://r-cade.io/setup).
-I install [csfml](https://www.sfml-dev.org/download/csfml/) (I unzip in a freshly made `C:\other_program\csfml` folder to be sure to not pollute my computer), and add the path to the windows Path environment variable.
+I therefore install [csfml](https://www.sfml-dev.org/download/csfml/) (I unzip it in a freshly made `C:\other_program\csfml` folder to be sure not to pollute my computer), and add the path to the Windows Path environment variable.

 ![env csfml](/blog/2021-09-08-one_day_with_racket/img/15-env_csfml.png)